sacherjj/CasperLabs/docker/README.md

 Running `make up` will install some common containers in the network, for example a [Prometheus](https://prometheus.io) server which will be available at http://localhost:9090.
 The list of [targets](http://localhost:9090/targets) will be updated every time we create or destroy nodes.

+Note that you'll need to do a `docker login` with your DockerHub username and password to be able to pull 3rd party images.

 ## Shut down the network